Isabela-Miki-Suzuki/Numerical-exponential-integrators-for-dynamical-systems/gestao_dados.md

 Small changes were the most emphasized paper [1], which shared a lot of attention with other papers like [6] and [7].

 Until the end of the period of validity, it is expected that the analyzes in methods of the Runge-Kutta type will be completed and that the methods studied will be applied to problems of dynamical systems.
+Besides that, it is desired to select and add made graphics to the report.